 “Now this was late in what felt like a three-day drill, but in reality was probably more in the area of twenty-plus hours of production,” Statler continued.
 “After about so many takes I say, ‘Okay, we got it.
 Let’s go on to the next shot.’
 Prince looks at me and says, ‘No—I’ll tell you when we got it.’”
 In the end, “We shot roll after roll after roll on that boom shot.
 The crew was exhausted and started passing out.
 So I go over to the management to tell them we’re already in platinum time.
 We already shot a thousand feet for this shot. [laughs] It was insane, but I realized he was making a statement—‘We’ll stop when I decide’” (Best 2012).

-As with many a Prince projects before and since, however, the artist’s micro-managing of The Second Coming was no indication of his lasting interest.
+As with many a Prince project before and since, however, the artist’s micro-managing of The Second Coming was no indication of his lasting interest.
 Not long after the infamous Hubba Bubba shot, Statler recalled, Prince abruptly pulled the plug on the project.
 “His management did come back to me several times over the years to discuss the project, but nothing materialized,” the director told Wax Poetics.
 “The film just sat there” (Best 2012).
 Around 2007, Prince got in touch to secure the Met Center footage and (finally) compensated Statler for his work.
 As far as anyone knows, the footage was never edited.

 In the Wax Poetics interview, Statler said, “There’s little question in my mind that The Second Coming would have enjoyed commercial success” (Best 2012).
 At least when compared to what eventually became Prince’s big-screen debut, Albert Magnoli’s Purple Rain, I’m a little more skeptical.
 While it’s obviously impossible to know what the unfinished film could have become, the leaked dramatic segments don’t exactly look like the kind of thing that would have packed theaters with Middle American teens.
 At worst, the film could have been a legendary disaster, like Bob Dylan’s infamous Renaldo and Clara (1978); more likely, however, given Prince’s onstage magnetism and Statler’s visual acumen, it may have achieved the cult status and credibility of something like Jonathan Demme’s 1984 Talking Heads film Stop Making Sense.

-But while none of these fates were meant to be, The Second Coming’s DNA nevertheless shows up again in later Prince projects.
-Most obviously, the aforementioned Purple Rain was effectively an inversion of the movie’s conceit, a mostly narrative film interspersed with (staged) live performances.
+But while none of these fates were meant to be, The Second Coming’s DNA would show up again in later Prince projects.
+Most obviously, the aforementioned Purple Rain was effectively an inversion of the movie’s conceit: a mostly narrative film interspersed with (staged) live performances.
 Even closer to the original vision was Prince’s and Magnoli’s 1987 Sign “O” the Times film, which used (extremely) loose narrative interludes to tie together a mix of live and reshot performances.
 “The Second Coming,” the song, was more of an evolutionary dead end: after the Controversy tour wrapped, it was mostly forgotten.
 But even still, its after-effects could be felt: three years later, Prince would take his audience back to church, opening the Purple Rain film, album, and tour with a brand new sermon.

 (Obviously, this article could not have been written without Tony Best’s excellent Wax Poetics interview with Chuck Statler.
 I linked it above, but I’m linking it again here to reiterate my indebtedness to Tony’s original research.)